-When it comes to actual hiring process, English teachers around the globe are interviewed in English, and you should almost never have to worry about needing to provide a resume or cover letter in the language of the country where you wish to teach.
-Keep in mind, the job is to work at an English language school; the staff interviewing you speaks English!
+When it comes to the actual hiring process, English teachers around the globe are interviewed in English, and you should almost never have to worry about needing to provide a resume or cover letter in the language of the country where you wish to teach.
+Keep in mind, the job is to work at an English language school.
+The staff interviewing you speaks English!

 The very first thing your employer will tell you is they only want you to speak English to the students.
 In addition, according to the principles of modern language instruction, you as the teacher will want to immerse your students in an English-only environment as much as possible when they are in your class.